autonomobil/CarND-Traffic-Sign-Classifier-Project/README.md

 #### 2. Include an exploratory visualization of the dataset.

 First there is a bar chart showing how the classes are distributed, as you can see some classes are very underrepresented.
 This can lead to problems, because then the ConvNet will be biased towards classes with a lot of images.
-If I give a hundred stop signs, a yield sign, then two hundred more stop signs, it is pretty predictable in which direction the CNN will lean.
+If I give a hundred yield signs, a stop sign, then two hundred more yield signs, it is pretty predictable in which direction the CNN will lean.

 ![image1]